Ryurex-Code/04-Automatic-Browsing/README.md

 This repository contains two main files:

 * **`app.py`**: This is the core Python script.
 It initializes the Edge WebDriver, defines the list of search keywords, navigates to Bing.com, inputs the keywords into the search bar, and submits the queries.
 It also includes `win10toast` for desktop notifications upon completion.
 * **`click-here.bat`**: A convenient Windows batch script designed to simplify the execution process.
-It automatically checks for and installs the necessary Python libraries (`selenium` and `win10toast`) if they are not already installed, then proceeds to run the `app.py` script.
+It automatically checks for and installs the necessary Python libraries (`selenium` and `win10toast`) if they're not already installed, then proceeds to run the `app.py` script.

 ---